American Airlines first sponsor for Rams, Chargers stadium

-INGLEWOOD, Calif. — The new stadium at Hollywood Park being built for the Los Angeles Rams and Los Angeles Chargers will have American Airlines as one of its corporate sponsors.
+INGLEWOOD, Calif. — The new stadium at Hollywood Park being built for the Los Angeles Rams and Los Angeles Chargers has reached another milestone — its first corporate sponsor.

 The announcement took place Tuesday in front of the stadium, which is 75 percent complete and slated to open next July.